 Sauce: I love to whip up an easy homemade marinara.
 It’s got great flavor and really takes the dish up a notch.
 If using a store bought sauce, make sure it’s good quality (I list my favorites in the printable recipe card below).

 Meatballs: Homemade meatballs are the star of the show in my opinion.
 They’re juicy, tender and taste so much better than the frozen premade meatballs from the grocery.
 I’ll often make a batch in the oven or make my easy instant pot meatballs, then freeze half to pull out specifically for when my family requests this dish.
-For a lighter option, try making healthy turkey meatballs.
+For a lighter option, try making healthy turkey meatballs or chicken meatballs.

 Pasta: Spaghetti noodles are mixed in with the sauce and meatballs.
 Simply cook them according to the package directions.

 MEATBALLS.
 Mix together the meat, egg, breadcrumbs, cheese, salt, garlic, onion and black pepper in a bowl until just combined.
 Make sure not to over mix.
 Scoop and form the meat into 1 1/2″ balls, then place on a foil-lined baking sheet.
 Bake at 400°F for about 17 to 20 minutes, or until the meatballs are cooked through (flip halfway through).